Mini (marque): 2000 to present

 The last Mark VII Mini, and the 5,387,862nd and final original two-door Mini to be produced, a red Cooper Sport, was built at the Longbridge plant in October 2000.
 The car was driven off the production line by the pop singer Lulu, and was subsequently housed at the Heritage Motor Centre in Gaydon, alongside the first Mini Mark I ever made.
 The new generation Mini Hatch/Hardtop went on sale in July 2001 and was an immediate sales success.

 In February 2005, BMW announced an investment of £100 million in the Mini plant in Oxford, United Kingdom, creating 200 new jobs and enabling production output to be increased by 20%.

 In April 2013, Peter Schwarzenbauer became new Mini's managing director, succeeding Jochen Goller.
 At the North American International Auto Show in January 2011, BMW announced that it would be extending the Mini range with the launch of two new two-door sports crossover vehicles based on the Mini Paceman concept car, with a coupe version planned to enter production in 2011 and a roadster to follow in 2012.
 In June 2011, BMW announced an investment of £500 million in the UK over the subsequent three years as part of an expansion of the Mini range to seven models.

-In July 2017, BMW has announced that an electric Mini model will be built at the Cowley plant, in Oxford, that will start production in 2019.
-It will also be produced in China.

-On 1 April 2019, BMW named Bernd Körber as director of the Mini brand and replaced Peter Schwarzenbauer.
+In July 2017, BMW announced that an electric Mini model would be built at the Cowley plant in Oxford, starting in 2019.
+It would also be produced in China.
+On 1 April 2019, BMW named Bernd Körber as director of the Mini brand, replacing Schwarzenbauer.

-In Sep 2023, BMW announced plans to invest hundreds of millions of pounds to prepare its Mini factory near Oxford to build a new generation of electric cars.
+In Sep 2023, BMW announced plans to invest hundreds of millions of pounds to prepare the Cowley factory to build a new generation of electric cars, but in 2025 the plan was paused.